-If this option isn't available, you may need to select one of the Simulscan resolution settings:

-1. Click the Monitor icon.

-2. Select a Simulscan resolution as shown.
+If the Arrange option isn't available, you may need to select one of the Simulscan resolution settings.
+Click the Monitor icon and then select a Simulscan resolution from the ones in the Resolution box.
 (Allow a few seconds for the projector to sync up after making the selection.)